faeztgh/iran-lib/README.md

   - Get information about Iranian banks, including bank prefixes and names.
   - Lookup bank names by prefixes or prefixes by bank names.

+- **National ID**
+  - Get city and province information based on national ID prefixes.
+  - Retrieve city names by prefixes and vice versa.

 - **More to Come!**
   - This library is designed to expand with additional Iran-related utilities and datasets in the future.